Older people's tax credits and reliefs

 Covenants are most effective if the recipient does not have a taxable income.
 The amount you covenant may be taxable in the hands of the recipient.
 It is important to note that money covenanted to people receiving a non-contributory pension or means-tested allowance may affect their entitlement to the allowance in question.
 You can find more information about deeds of covenant.

 Deposit Interest Retention Tax (DIRT) is deducted from the interest payable on savings in banks, building societies, etc. This happens whether or not you would normally be liable for tax.
-If you are aged 65 or over or your spouse or civil partner is aged 65 or over or if you are permanently incapacitated, you may not be liable for DIRT if you are exempt from income tax.You can notify your financial institution so that they can pay your interest without deducting DIRT.
+If you are aged 65 or over or your spouse or civil partner is aged 65 or over or if you are permanently incapacitated, you may not be liable for DIRT if you are exempt from income tax.You can complete form DE1 (pdf) and return it to your financial institution, so that they can pay your interest without deducting DIRT.

-You can apply to your Inspector of Taxes for the credits described or for the application of the exemption limits to you.Forms for covenants are available from the Revenue Commissioners and in banks and other financial institutions.
+You can apply to Revenue for the credits described or for the application of the exemption limits to you.Forms for covenants are available from the Revenue Commissioners.